No positivity found. Except...

 And sometimes it is hard to remember our personal strength can be tapped into.
 For instance, I haven't written or posted in a while as I've been going through some of my own darkness.
-I've been healing from three tickborne diseases after unknowingly walking through a nest.
+I've been healing from three tickborne diseases after unknowingly encountering a tick cluster.
 I can't help but feel that the majority of this past year has been stolen from me.
 In addition, I've been working hard to get my way back to feeling safe in my body and in nature, which used to be one of my biggest rechargers that calmed me but has since become a source of stress.

 I've come to realize that my experiences do not make me stronger; most times I am stronger in spite of my experiences.
 Maybe you can relate.

 I think many people don't know or haven't felt their personal strength for a while.
 I've seen and heard others in my life post or talk about feeling helpless, hopeless, and powerless to make a difference against the darkness in our world.

 I recently went for a drive this past week and passed a sign that read: fight evil by doing good.
 While it at first it seemed oversimplified and minimal, it got me thinking that this is within our own personal power to do every day.
 And sharing our goodness and strength can be a beacon of hope for others.

 I don't believe we are all powerless, rat